systemic racism poems

 Rottnest Island is a popular holiday resort situated 18 kilometres west of Fremantle, the port for Perth, capital of Western Australia.
 Daily, ferries take crowds out to the island and there is little remaining evidence of its sad history.
 From 1838 to 1931 Rottnest was a prison for Aborigines, taken from all over the large state of Western Australia.
 The airless, untoileted cells, into which seven men were cramped, were a tiny 1.7m x 3.00m.
 One in 10 of the prisoners died on the island and lie buried there in unmarked graves.

-Innocent in Jail | John Kaniecki - Contemporary Poetry Website Featuring Notable Poems
+Innocent in Jail | John Kaniecki - A Poetry Website Featuring Poems by Contemporary Poets

 Innocent in Jail | John Kaniecki